Washington Artillery Uniforms

 Civil War Enlistedman's Shell Jacket

-Joseph Denegre, 5th Co.
-WA, wearing shell jacket
+Shell Jacket (left), Joseph Denegre, 5th Co.
+WA, wearing similar jacket (right)

 5th Company, Washington Artillery

-a tiger head hanging from an artillery belt
+This form has a tiger head hanging from its artillery belt.

 1870s